younanzhao/younanzhao.github.io/README.md

 ## Results

-The reconstructed seasonal mean BioVolume and Slope data at 100m depth are as follows:
+The reconstructed seasonal mean BV and Slope at 100m depth are shown in Figure 4 and 5 below.

 ![](assets/IMG/plot3.png)

-*Figure 4: The reconstructed BioVolume data.
-The data was preprocessed using log10, so -1 on the plot means a biovolume of 0.1 ppm, and 1 on the plot means a biovolume of 10 ppm.
-The scattered dots are orginal biovolume data.*
+*Figure 4: Extrapolated BioVolume data.
+Values were preprocessed using log10, where -1 corresponds to a biovolume of 0.1 ppm, and 1 corresponds to a biovolume of 10 ppm.
+Original UVP5 data is shown as scattered dots.*

 ![](assets/IMG/plot4.png)

-*Figure 5: The reconstructed Slope data.
-It is unitless.
-The scattered dots are orginal slope data.*
+*Figure 5: Extrapolated Slope data (unitless).
+Original UVP5 data is shown as scattered dots.*

-Figure 4 and 5 show the global reconstructions of PSD BV and slope.
-The reconstruction method is able to capture most of the variability of the UVP5 observations, and robustly reproduce the gridded measurements, with global average values of 0.34 ppm for BV ($R^2 = 0.99$) and 3.8 for slope ($R^2 = 0.97$) when considering the entire data set.
+The reconstructed data is able to capture most of the variability of the UVP5 observations, and robustly reproduce the gridded measurements, with global average values of 0.34 ppm for BV ($R^2 = 0.99$) and 3.8 for slope ($R^2 = 0.97$).

 The reconstructions of the PSD for the time frame 2008 to 2020, reveal high BV in productive regions such as high latitudes, coastal waters, and upwelling systems, and low BV in the oligotrophic subtropical gyres.
 PSD slopes show a nearly opposite pattern, with smaller slopes in more productive regions, and larger slopes in oligotrophic waters.